Towards interpretable AI with quantum annealing feature selection: Methods

 Transfer learning is performed using the PyTorch library \cite{paszke2019pytorch}.
 We adopt the Adam optimizer \cite{kingma2015adam} to fine-tune the parameters of the additional convolutional block and the classification tail.
 The convolutional block consists of a sequence of $256$ input channels and $N_f=16$ (in the scalability experiments, we increase it up to 32) output channels, followed by batch normalization and a ReLU activation function.
 The classification tail is a dense layer of dimension $H_{f}\times W_{f}\times N_{f}$, where $H_{f}\times W_{f}$ is the spatial size of the FMs.

-We trained the network for a limited number of epochs $N_t=20$, and we store the value of the validation accuracy after each epoch.
+We trained the network for $N_t=20$ epochs and we store the value of the validation accuracy after each epoch (see Fig.~\ref{fig:checkpoint}).
 We then consider the model configuration that has reached the highest value of validation accuracy to avoid overfitting, and we finally perform the evaluation on the test set, obtaining a test accuracy of $acc = 94\%$.
-The training phase influences the final results we obtain: a longer training helps the model identifying additional and finer FMs.
-We consider that $N_t=20$ epochs with that accuracy is enough to give meaningful results and that increasing the training time will not modify the conclusions substantially.

 After model training, the most important part at this stage is the computation of the output gradient with respect to the single FM extracted by the convolutional wedge, which is done by the PyTorch built-in \textit{hook} method.
 It is a powerful mechanism for gaining insights into the behavior of the CNN during both forward and backward passes.
 We use the \textit{forward hook} that allows us to retain the output of the model after a single forward pass.
 By hooking the model, we are able to compute the gradient of the model's output with respect to the activation.
 After the modified gradient computation, we eliminate the corresponding hook to move to a subsequent data point.